sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - config-settings/1000 - fingerprint.md

         "page": "last",
         "match": [
           {
-            "text": "this text always shows up on the last  page of the document", "type": "includes"
+            "text": "this text always shows up on the last page of the document", "type": "startsWith"
           }
         ]
       }